leo-project/leofs/docs/admin/system_operations/data.md

     - Invoke `suspend` with a node having broken Disk arrays and subsequently run `leo_storage stop`.
     - Exchange broken Disk arrays.
     - Run `leo_storage start` and subsequently Invoke `resume` with the node.
-    - Invoke `recover-node` with the node.
+    - Invoke `recover-node` with the node or `recover-disk` with the broken disk if you have multiple container directories.
 - Node Broken
     - Invoke `detach` with a broken node.
     - Prepare a new node that will take over all objects assigned to a detached node.